zwpaper/obsidian-progressbar/README.md

 This is a code block plugin for Obsidian (https://obsidian.md) generating a progressbar.

-Obsidian ProgressBar plugin can render the `progressbar` code block into a progressbar, which support:
+Obsidian ProgressBar plugin can render the `progressbar` code block into a progressbar based on Time or Manually, which support:
 - **day-year**: a progress bar showing how many days passed in this year.
 - **day-month**: a progress bar showing how many days passed in this month.